 All boom movements should be smooth.
 Avoid jerking by slowly metering the control valves when starting and stopping all motions.
-Start and stop all boom movements with a low engine speed to make it easier to "feather" the controls for smooth operation.
-Lift the boom off the rest and elevate it high enough to clear all body obstructions before rotating.
-RMX Series Aerial Devices are equipped with a standard three port collector block oil distribution center in the mast which permits the continuous rotation of the boom in either direction without stops.
+Be aware of the elbow and boom positions to prevent contact.
+Start and stop all boom movements by "feathering" the controls for smooth operation.
+Lift the upper boom then the lower boom off the rest and elevate it high enough to clear all body obstructions before rotating.